santipabWannakiri/aws-sdk-temporary-credentials/README.md

 However, On this article I'm going to focus only CLI and SDK.\
 Refer : https://docs.aws.amazon.com/whitepapers/latest/aws-overview/accessing-aws-services.html

-## AWS CLI version 2
+## Credentials concept
 One thing that you need to understand before using the AWS CLI is the concept of credentials.
 Basically, when you access AWS via console, you have to provide a username and password to identify that you're an owner account, and then you can manage the service.
-On the CLI and SDK, you need to authenticate and get authority as well.
-But instead of using the username and password, the CLI and SDK use credentials to authenticate.
+On the CLI and SDK, you need to identify as well.
+But instead of using the username and password, the CLI and SDK use credentials to authenticate and get authority.\

+**2 Type of Credentials**
+>**Long-term credentials** : permanent access keys associated with individual IAM users.

+>**Short-term credentials** : dynamically generated access keys designed to enhance security by limiting the exposure of sensitive credentials.